 At Penn State Lehigh Valley we offer multiple pathways for you to earn your Penn State degree -- you can choose from ten bachelor's degree programs, an associate degree program, multiple minors, and have access to the 275+ academic programs offered by Penn State.
 Penn State Lehigh Valley provides a Penn State education in an intimate setting that integrates individualized teaching, research, and community outreach.

 What is the 2+2 program?

 You can spend your first two years at Penn State Lehigh Valley and then transition to another of Penn State’s twenty undergraduate campuses, including University Park, for the remaining two years.
-We call this approach the 2+2 Plan, and it the most common path to a Penn State degree: About 60 percent of students choose this option.
+We call this approach the 2+2 Plan, and it the most common path to a Penn State degree: More than 50 percent of students choose this option.

 Once you enroll at your starting campus, you do not need to reapply for admission when it's time to move to your second campus.
 Students work with their academic advisers to complete the change of campus process.
 This process happens during the fourth semester (end of sophomore year) for most students, in anticipation of moving to the second campus for the fifth semester (junior year).

 Your academic adviser will also make sure that you are on track to meet the entrance to major requirements for your chosen program.
 These requirements are the same whether you start at University Park or a Commonwealth campus.